 The second outfit represents the wear and tear that occurs during the lifespan of clothing.
 Whether it’s from everyday use, constant cycles in the wash, or ending up in a landfill, clothes are slowly destroyed and ultimately thrown away due to damage.
 This torn outfit is an exaggerated version of everyday wear and tear, and can be compared to popular “grunge” styles.
-Is it not ironic that we purchase clothing that is purposely destroyed by the manufacturer, but when a regular shirt acquires a hole, it’s straight into the garbage.

 Modeling by Jessica Killebrew, Henry Ky.